SEAGuide

 Earn 3x points with your sapphire card

-Forget the fact that Aburiya Bento House is the best sushi spot to be participating in Seattle Restaurant Week.
-It's also one of the best sushi spots in town to begin with—so the discounted price is really just an added bonus.
-This Belltown Japanese spot knows how to torch some great seafood on a daily basis.
-They’ll serve some of their greatest hits, like ponzu-dressed tuna tataki and a nine-piece box of fresh and seared nigiri.
+We couldn’t be happier that Aburiya Bento House is participating—this Japanese spot in Belltown knows how to torch great seafood on a daily basis.
+They’ll serve their greatest hits, like ponzu-dressed tuna tataki and a nine-piece box of fresh and seared nigiri.
+It’s some of the best sushi in town, and the price is an added bonus.

 RESERVE A TABLE